Thiago92Rodrigues/events-booking-api/README.md

-# EVENTS BOOKING APP
+# Events Booking App

-Create and delete your events; Book other user's events; View the events you have booked in a list form or in a chart with the events divided by price.
+Create and delete your events;
+Book other user's events;
+View the events you have booked in a list form or in a chart with the events divided by price.

 ## Stack